 Wheat Bran Bagels

-We love this easy bagel recipe, however we swapped 1/2 cup of wheat bran for 1/2 cup of all-purpose flour for an extra dose of fiber.
+We love this easy bagel recipe, however we swap 1/2 cup of wheat bran for 1/2 cup of all-purpose flour for an extra dose of fiber.
 Topped with Trader Joe’s Everything but the Bagel Seasoning, of course.
-Thanks to FEED RD, Amanda Lemein for this super swap!

 Three Bean Salad